BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Form
+1. Form - Style
-2. Finesse page & lie detector transitions
+2. Form - Hubspot Integration
 3. Refactor
 4. QA